chkw-rks/VL.TheBigBang/wip/part-v-chapter-drafts.md

 ```
 After the last chapter you might expect us to dive straight into Records now, but instead let's take one step back.
 Custom operations are a big topic of their own, and they deserve to be understood before anything else - because every object in VL, whether Process, Record or Class, can have them.
 Besides, they are not entirely new: ever since the chapter about Process Nodes you have relied on the Create operation, which runs once when the Process starts, and on the Update operation, which executes every frame.
 They are automatically part of every Process - and since you can think of a VL document as a Process on its own, they are part of every running application in vvvv as well.

 Beyond Create and Update, there are two kinds of custom operations to get to know: static and member operations.
 We start with the static operation - the simplest kind, standing on its own like the math nodes you have used all along.
-Then we move on to member operations, those that belong to a thing and run only when you trigger them, like a Reset that returns a value to its initial state, or an Increment that bumps a value in a pad on demand.
-By the end of this chapter you will be able to define both and call them when you want.
+Then we move on to member operations, those that belong to a thing and work on its state.
+We first add one to the Thing Record from the last chapter, to learn the mechanics, and then to a Process node, where one more question appears: how do you tell an operation inside a running Process when to run?
+By the end of this chapter you will be able to define both kinds and call them exactly when you want.
 ```

 ### COLUMN 1 - Static Operations